ricardomaraschini/tagger/README.md

 ### Notes on updating Tagger

-Tagger creates an Admission webhook that intercepts new pod creations, if you need to update Tagger you first need to remove the webhook:
+Tagger creates a [Mutating Webhook](https://bit.ly/2WSlvH0) that intercepts new pod creations, if you need to update Tagger you first need to remove this webhook otherwise new pods are not going to be created.

 ```
 $ kubectl delete -f ./manifests/04_webhook.yaml